 3. Millennials are getting married later in life, and a quarter is unlikely to ever get married.

 Do millennials spend too much money?
 Schooled by the 2008 recession, millennials don’t want to be financially burdened.
-As a result, they’re more cautious when it comes to making big decisions in life, such as buying a home and starting a family.
+As a result, they’re more cautious when it comes to making big decisions in life, such as buying a home, taking a student loan, and starting a family.

-4. Millennials are more diverse and more educated than previous generations.
+4. Generation Y is more diverse and more educated than previous generations.

 (The Brookings Institution)